 At the cashier, you’ll get a plastic armband, which doubles as your ticket and key.
 You can open your personal cabin or locker by just pressing the armband against the lock.
 It’s easy, but most tourists seem to struggle with it.
 Don’t lose the wristband or any other rented gear, as you’d be punished with a hefty fee.

 In Szechenyi Baths, women and men have separate communal changing rooms and showers, but all the bathing areas are mixed.
 Wearing a bathing suit is compulsory, as it’s also to shower before every pool and sauna.
 Just watch what locals do if you feel nervous about the bathing etiquette.
+Leave behind expensive jewellery and watches: thermal water can change the color.

-Don’t forget to take a water bottle with you!
-Hot pools and steam rooms leave you dehydrated.
-There’s also a small kiosk at the inner courtyard, beside the outdoor pools, selling refreshments.
-It’s allowed to drink alcohol in the baths, so if you’d fancy a cold drink, don’t forget to take some forints with you!
-There’s also indoor café if you’ll get hungry.
+A small kiosk at the inner courtyard, beside the outdoor pools, sells refreshments.
+It’s allowed to drink alcohol in the baths, so if you’d fancy a hot or cold drink, don’t forget to take some forints with you!
+There’s also indoor café / restaurant if you’ll get hungry.
 It’s totally fine to come with your own drinks and snacks, as well.
 Smoking is prohibited both inside and outside.
-Leave behind that exquisite diamond ring and watch: thermal water can change the color.

 One last tip: reserve at least 2 hours for the bathing experience and don’t plan a massive sightseeing tour afterwards.
 After all the hot pools and steam rooms of Szechenyi Baths, you’ll feel healthy but exhausted.

-How to Get to Szechenyi Baths
+How to Get to Szechenyi Baths in Budapest (Szechenyi Furdo)

 Pin this story!